10 Things to Consider When Buying an Electric Skateboard

 10. DIY Electric Skateboards

-Making your own electric board sounds easy, but it is not.
+Build your own electric board sounds easy, but it is not.
 It requires a lot of time, patience, tinkering and money!
 There are DIY options out there, however, enter at your own risk and be prepared to wait for parts and waste time which is very frustrating.
-Evolve can make custom boards also and have been doing it for years!
+Evolve can make custom electric skateboards also and have been doing it for years!

 At Evolve, we focus on power, performance and quality.
 We've been developing our technology for over a decade.
 The GTR is the product of all our innovation and stands as the benchmark for all boards in the scene.
 We're working with the best suppliers, like Samsung and Sony for our batteries, and build all our components from the ground up, and not just slap off-the-shelf products together.
 Our quality control process is refined and we take all measures possible to ensure you're receiving a premium board.